-If your trailer has more than two wheels, then, yes, you will need to have insurance for a trailer for in Michigan.
-However, if your trailer only has two wheels, then, no, you won’t need insurance for a trailer in Michigan.
+In Michigan, if your trailer has more than two wheels, then, yes, you will need to have insurance for your trailer.
+However, if your trailer only has two wheels, then, no, you won’t need insurance for your trailer.

 Is insurance required on a travel trailer in Michigan?

 As I mentioned at the beginning of this blog post, whether a trailer has only two wheels or more than two wheels will determine whether travel trailer insurance is required under Michigan’s No-Fault law.

 It doesn’t matter whether it’s called a travel trailer, a camping trailer or a trailer coach.

 Specifically, if a trailer “has more than 2 wheels,” then it will be deemed a “motor vehicle” under Michigan’s No-Fault law and, thus, the law will require that a valid trailer insurance policy be obtained.
 (MCL 500.3101(1); 500.3101(3)(i)(“Motor vehicle” means a vehicle, including a trailer, that is operated or designed for operation on a public highway by power other than muscular power and has more than 2 wheels.”))

 On the other hand, if the travel trailer has only two wheels, then it is not a “motor vehicle” under No-Fault and a travel trailer policy will not be required.

 As you will see below, a trailer’s status as a “motor vehicle” under No-Fault also plays an important role in fixing damage after a car accident.

 How do I pay for damage if my trailer is rear-ended on the highway?

 If your trailer is a “motor vehicle” for No-Fault purposes and is insured by a valid Michigan No-Fault auto insurance policy, then you can file a mini tort claim to make the at-fault driver pay for damage to your trailer.